 So much so that many Superstars will settle for a lower payment in other companies in order to have creative freedom over their character.

 With AEW now in town offering an alternative, ROH being economically strong and NJPW making more and more appearances in the US, the future out of the WWE doesn't seem bad at all.

-So with Dean Ambrose being the latest to be leaving the company, here's a list of Superstars that found success after leaving WWE.
+So with Dean Ambrose being the latest big name to be leaving the company, here's a list of superstars that found success after leaving WWE.

 #5 CM Punk

 CM Punk left the WWE in 2014 after a frustrating year with the company.
-He didn't left the promotion though with the best terms.
+He didn't leave the promotion though with the best terms.

 In the infamous Colt Cabana podcast episode Punk highlighted the fact that they had no direction for him, that his termination papers arrived at his wedding day and that he had a serious medical condition which WWE doctor Chris Amann failed to diagnose.